uclaacm/teach-la-dev-training/supplemental-react/03_reducing_state_management_problems/README.md

 Now, references are different than the primitive data types that we just discussed.
 While primitive data types store the value directly with respect to their variables, references work differently.

 Referential equality is used for nested data types.
-(Nested data types are objects with {}, arrays with []).
+(Nested data types are objects with {}, arrays with [], or anything that's not the five primitive types we covered above).
 Let's take a look to see how references are stored in memory!

 | Variable | Value  | Address | Object  |
 | -------- | ------ | ------- | ------- |